Distraction display: In mammals

 Though rarely documented in mammals, a few instances of distraction display have appeared in the literature.
 One researcher documented a distraction display performed by a female red squirrel in order to protect her young.
 When the nest was approached, the female attempted to lead the researcher away through the trees using a ventriloquistic call that resembled the cries of the young.
 An additional study documented distraction display in Mentawai langurs, whereby a male will call loudly and bounce on branches while the female and young are able to quietly hide.

 Costs and decision to display

 Risks

 While animals performing distraction displays are rarely documented as being killed, risks to the displaying animal do exist.
 One researcher observed and documented an instance in which a second predator became attracted to an animal already performing a distraction display.
 The displaying animal was killed by the second predator.

-Additionally, it has been shown that some predators are "smart", or have learned to recognize that distraction displays indicate a nearby nest.
+Additionally, it has been shown that some predators learn to recognize that distraction displays indicate a nearby nest.
 One study recorded a red fox that increased its searching behavior in response to the distraction display of a grouse and eventually found and killed the grouse nestlings.